 For the tomato sauce, use your favorite neutral flavored tomato sauce, or use this Tomato Sauce recipe.
 If desired, omit the oil for an oil-free sauce.

 Step 2: Making the Sauce• sea salt, to taste

 Once done, remove from the heat and taste for seasoning.
 The amount of seasoning needed, will depend on the saltiness of your stock and also what you are going to use the sauce for.
-If the tomato sauce used was a bit chunky, you may want to put the sauce into a blend and pulse a few times to create a smoother consistency.
+If the tomato sauce used was a bit chunky, you may want to put the sauce into a blender and pulse a few times to create a smoother consistency.

-This sauce goes particularly well with with any type of enchilada — here is a recipe for some delicious Mushroom & Bean Enchiladas.
+This sauce goes particularly well with any type of enchilada — here is a recipe for some delicious Mushroom & Bean Enchiladas.
 This sauce also goes well with many other Mexican-inspired meals.